COVID-19 & Public Health Update

 What we’re doing at Atlantic Acting School

-Beyond this semester, we can’t yet know what the shape of our programming will look like.
-Just know that as of now, we’re impressed with effectiveness of Zoom as a teaching tool, and are lucky to have a team of endlessly creative and resourceful individuals ready to make the most of this unprecedented situation.
+Beyond this summer, we don’t yet know what our programming will look like.
+Just know that as of now, we’re incredibly impressed with effectiveness of Zoom as a teaching tool, and are lucky to have a team of endlessly creative and resourceful individuals ready to make the most of this unprecedented situation.

 We deeply apologize for any inconvenience this disruption will inevitably cause, and appreciate your understanding and flexibility as we muscle through it together.
 Thank you for being a part of the Atlantic family.
 We’re grateful you’re in it.